srsalina/srsalina/README.md

 ## Objective

-Dedicated and enthusiastic about cybersecurity, I am seeking an entry-level cybersecurity analyst position to leverage my recent certifications in Security+ and Google Cybersecurity, along with my strong analytical skills and passion for red teaming and cloud security.
+Dedicated and enthusiastic about cybersecurity, I am seeking an entry-level cybersecurity analyst position to leverage my recent certifications in Security+ and Google Cybersecurity, along with my strong analytical skills and passion to continue learning.

 ## Skills